-The original result of the classification approach (undisturbed probability matrix) shown in Figure 10 suggests a rather balanced

-15 occurrence of the three PSC types (25-30 %) and only a small amount of the NAT_STS mixed-type class (~6%).
-Additionally 5% of the analysed spectra are characterised as 'unknown', indicating that the product probabilities for ice, NAT, and STS are all smaller 40% for each class.
+The original result of the classification approach (undisturbed probability matrix) shown in Fig. 10 suggests a rather balanced occurrence of the three PSC types (25-30%) and only a small amount of the NAT\STS mixed-type class ( $\sim 6\%$ ).
+Additionally 5% of the analysed spectra are characterized as "unknown", indicating that the product probabilities for ice, NAT, and STS are all smaller than 40% for each class.
 The mean of the MC results shows a similar result for the three main classes and the unknown class, which give confidence that the selected probability matrix provides a robust classification.
-The definition of the probability matrix of version 1.2.8 (Table 2) has a higher tendency to select the mixed-type STS_NAT compared to the results suggested by the MC approach.
-However, the final choice of $p{i,j}$ follows the intention of a more conservative classification approach that accounts for possible uncertainties of the differentiation between NAT and STS.
+The definition of the probability matrix of version 1.2.8 (Table 2) has a higher tendency to select the

-5 Figure 10: Probability distribution of the Bayesian classifier applied to the MIPAS spectra in the SH polar region in June 2011.
+Figure 10.
+Probability distribution of the Bayesian classifier applied to the MIPAS spectra in the SH polar region in June 2011.
 Superimposed in grey are the mean value (stars) and standard deviation (error bars) of a Monte Carlo simulation varying the PSC type probability matrix (see text for details).
 The analysis considers only spectra at tangent heights between 16 and 28 km and up to 6 km below the CTH.